 As a designer, I firmly believe in the importance of stepping away from the computer and picking up a pencil.
 I find peace when I am using my hands like an artist, whether it be sketching out an idea, carving a linoleum block, or throwing pottery.
 My intrinsic artistic skill and my academic training in visual arts has strengthened me as an illustrator and designer.
 I feel comfortable when asked to illustrate anything from animals to typography; I attribute this to my passion for drawing, painting, printmaking, and ceramics.

 A brand manual that encapsulates the charm and spirit of small town Julian

 Julian, California is a woodsy tourist destination in Southern California that is known for its beautiful seasons, small-town charm, and most of all – their famous Julian apple pie.
-This was a semester long design challenge that focused on creating a cohesive kit of parts to implement in a unified brand identity.
+This was a design challenge that focused on creating a cohesive kit of parts to implement in a unified brand identity.
 Creating a brand manual incorporated both aesthetic and technical challenges that I had to identify and solve.
 I started out by researching and discovering the true spirit of Julian.
 Right off the bat, I could identify four major brand attributes that I wanted to accentuate: Warm, Welcoming, Honest, and Genuine.
 Although this town is very charming, I noticed that there isn’t much else to do after you grab a slice of pie.
 With time, I identified why people go to Julian – to spend time with their loved ones in a place that makes them feel at home.
 This is the heart of the brand.

 Campus Activities Board